-The District Attorneys' Offices of Butte County, Plumas County, Shasta County, Lassen County and Tehama County (the "North State Counties"), as well as the SED and OEIS, have been investigating the fire; various other entities, which may include other state and federal law enforcement agencies, may also be investigating the fire.
-The United States Attorney's Office for the Eastern District of California issued a subpoena for documents as well.
+The SED and OEIS have been investigating the fire; various other entities, which may include other state and federal law enforcement agencies, may also be investigating the fire.
+The United States Attorney's Office for the Eastern District of California also issued a subpoena for documents.
 PG&E Corporation and the Utility are cooperating with the investigations.
-Except for the investigation by the District Attorneys of the North State Counties, it is uncertain when any other such investigations will be complete.
+Except for the investigation by the District Attorneys of Butte County, Plumas County, Shasta County, Lassen County and Tehama County, whose potential state criminal prosecution of the Utility is resolved, it is uncertain when any other such investigations will be complete.
 PG&E Corporation and the Utility are also conducting their own investigation into the cause of the 2021 Dixie fire.
 This investigation is ongoing.